briangeis/steam-windows-emulation/README.md

 * You cannot use tilde expansion `~/` to reference your home directory.
 Use the full path instead.
 * Both values need to be enclosed in quotation marks.
-* The below two examples are specific to my installation.
+* The two examples listed below are specific to my installation.
 Use the paths for your installation from the previous step.

 In the `TARGET` field, enter the full path to the `.exe`: